christian-korneck/flamenco-temp1/FEATURES.md

   - [ ] Jobs
   - [ ] Tasks

-- [x] Let Manager write to task log when it's assigned to a worker.
 - [ ] Worker sleep schedule
-- [x] Loading of job compiler scripts from disk
 - [ ] CLI option to write built-in job compiler scripts to disk
-- [ ] Per-job last rendered image
 - [ ] Support pausing jobs.
+- [ ] Support deleting jobs, including task logs, last-rendered images, etc.
+- [ ] Support archiving jobs.
+Basically storing the job & task database entries as JSON, then ZIPping the whole lot before removing from the database & filesystem.
 - [ ] Shaman/Job settings: Distinction between "can be auto-deleted" jobs and "must be kept around" jobs.
-- [ ] Job archival/deletion / task cleanup
 - [ ] Caching of job compilers.
 Currently every operation (including "fetch job type info", which is done by the web interface whenever job details are shown) will just parse the JS from disk again.
 It'll be better to only do this when the file on disk changed.
-- [x] Remove the current index and replace it with a redirect to `/jobs`
 - [ ] API: only allow valid job & task status changes.
 Currently any change is allowed by the API.
 - [ ] Frontend authentication
 - [ ] User/Job Submission API authentication
 - [ ] Auto-removal of old Workers
 - [ ] Ensure "task state machine" can run in a single database transaction.
 - [ ] Refactor `internal/manager/task_logs` so that it uses `internal/manager/local_storage`.
+- [ ] Web interface: fetch the Flamenco Manager version on SocketIO reconnect.

 ## Worker